sirawat21/drive-iq/README.md

 ---
 API Endpoint [Link](http://universities.hipolabs.com/search?country=Australia)

-## Progress
+## Instructions
 - [x] When the page loads, the table should be empty.
-- [ ] Based on the API information, structure the table columns and naming
+- [x] Based on the API information, structure the table columns and naming
-- [ ] Add three buttons, ‘LOAD’ , ‘DELETE’ and ‘ADD’
+- [x] Add three buttons, ‘LOAD’ , ‘DELETE’ and ‘ADD’
-- [ ] When ‘LOAD’ is clicked, fetch the information and display the results on the table
+- [x] When ‘LOAD’ is clicked, fetch the information and display the results on the table
-- [ ] When ‘DELETE’ is clicked, remove the last item of the table
+- [x] When ‘DELETE’ is clicked, remove the last item of the table
-- [ ] When ‘ADD’ is clicked, insert the first item of the table to the last (first item should remain as it is )
+- [x] When ‘ADD’ is clicked, insert the first item of the table to the last (first item should remain as it is )